MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

 Counterset providers can supply information to the consumer through two different systems:

 - The provider can use `PcwCreateInstance` and `PcwCloseInstance` to maintain a list of available instances and the corresponding counter data.
 This system is simple to implement but limited in flexibility.
 When using this system, the provider does not need to supply a callback function.
 For more information on this system, refer to the documentation for [PcwCreateInstance](nf-wdm-pcwcreateinstance.md).
 - The provider can supply a `PCW_CALLBACK` function that will be invoked by the Performance Counter Library as needed to collect data.
-This page explains the expected behavior of the callback function.

 The callback implementation must be thread-safe.
 Multiple different consumers might simultaneously request data from the provider on multiple different threads.